 Intimate Partner Violence

 Domestic violence or intimate partner violence (IPV) takes many forms and involves the maltreatment of another within a romantic union or partnership.
-Men, women, teenagers, heterosexuals, gay, lesbian, bisexual, and transgender may be affected.
+Men, women, teenagers, heterosexuals, gays, lesbians, bisexuals, and transgender individuals may be affected.
 Domestic violence may include emotional, physical, sexual, economic, spiritual, or psychological insults.
 IPV involves one partner in the relationship subjecting the other to some form of abuse to exert power and control over them.

-Domestic violence, much like human trafficking, is a significant public health issue that plagues millions of people.
-Individuals subjected to IPV, especially as teenagers, are vulnerable to practicing risky behaviors such as drug use and sexual promiscuity.
-These vulnerabilities place them in high-risk situations to be victims of human trafficking.
+Much like human trafficking, domestic violence is a significant public health issue that plagues millions of people.
+Individuals subjected to IPV, especially teenagers, are vulnerable to practicing risky behaviors such as drug use and sexual promiscuity.
+These vulnerabilities place them in high-risk situations of being victims of human trafficking.
 Traffickers feed off this opportunity to exert power and control over a victim.
 Power and control manifestation takes many forms of abuse on the part of the trafficker.